 - Frozen inside coil

-A frozen coil typically indicates an issue with the airflow, such as restrictions caused by old air filters or obstructed return air ductwork.
+A frozen coil typically indicates a problem with the airflow, such as restrictions caused by old air filters or obstructed return air ductwork.
 Frozen indoor coils could also be caused by low refrigerant.

-Experts recommend that the number one way for a Livermore area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
+Experts recommend that the most effective way for a Livermore area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be discovered during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can quickly analyze the problem area and apply the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can promptly diagnose the problem area and apply the necessary repairs.
 Call or contact us today for an evaluation!